UNINETTSigma2/documentation/storage/clusters.md

 data.
 Some areas are used for temporary files during job execution while others are for storing project data.

+You can see the disk usage and disk quotas of your available areas with the command

+    dusage

 Data handling and storage policy is documented [here](data_policy.md).

 The following tables summarizes the different storage options for the